-The new measure comes under Section 54 of The Modern Slavery Act 2015, in which the Government has made it compulsory for all organisations with a global annual turnover of £36m or more, to publish a slavery and human trafficking statement for each financial year.
+Within Section 54 of The Modern Slavery Act 2015 the UK government made it compulsory for all organisations with a global annual turnover of £36m or more to publish a slavery and human trafficking statement every financial year.

 The statement must detail the steps the company has taken in that year to identify and eradicate modern slavery in both its own business and its supply chains.

-But, since this is a legislation that has never been carried out before, how will companies know exactly what to include and how much information to disclose when writing their modern slavery statement?
+But, how do you know exactly what to include and how much information to disclose when writing your company's modern slavery statement?

 6 simple steps for writing a modern slavery statement:

 - Highlight your company commitment

 Highlight your company's commitment to tackling modern day slavery - reiterate your understanding of the risks associated with modern slavery and the measures you are taking to prevent it.

 Describe the organisational structure of your business and all of its supply chains